DiegoRodriguez2018/market-place-rails-project/README.md

 As our Heroku app server is based in the US, we decided to base our AWS server in the US as well (us-east-1).
 As the servers are going to be located close to each other we hope the performance of our web app to be improved.

 ### 5. Identify and describe the software to be used in your App.
+Some of the software used in the development of this app include:
+* HTML
+* CSS
+* SCSS
+* Ruby on Rails
+    * Active Storage
+    * Active Record
+* Amazon Web Services
+* Heroku
+* Devise
+* Pundit
+* Bootstrap
+* GIT
+* GitHub
+* GitHub Projects
+* Figma

 ### 6. Identify the database to be used in your App and provide a justification for your choice.
+We decided to use postgresql for our database as it supports a wide range of data types allowing us to upscale our website

 db design structure

 (Here I would talk about how postgres is different to sqlite, justify how postgres is way more powerful and how it fits really nicely into rails.